Radonice (Chomutov District): Sights

 The Church of the Nativity of the Virgin Mary was built in the Baroque style in 1699–1702, when it replaced an old Gothic church.

 The former Radonice Castle is a Baroque building from 1725.
 Today it houses the municipal office.

 The Church of Saint Margaret the Virgin in Vintířov was founded in the mid-18th century.
 In the mid-18th century, it was rebuilt into its present Baroque form.

-The Vintířov Castle is formed by two buildings, so-called Old Castle and New Castle.
-The Old Castle was built in 1544–1556 for Count Albrech Schlick.
-The New Castle dates from 1717.
-In 1817–1823, the Old Castle was reconstructed and the New Castle was rebuilt in the Neoclassical style.
+The Vintířov Castle is formed by two buildings, so-called Starý zámek ('old castle') and Nový zámek ('new castle').
+Starý zámek was built in 1544–1556 for Count Albrecht Schlick.
+Nový zámek dates from 1717.
+In 1817–1823, the Starý zámek was reconstructed and Nový zámek was rebuilt in the Neoclassical style.
 The last reconstruction was in the neo-Gothic style and took place in 1868.
 Today the castle complex is unused and inaccessible to the public.